kkrt-labs/zk-pig/docs/prover-inputs/modified-mpt.md

 To further address this issue, we use a supplemental technique during the [Prepare](prover-inputs-generation.md#step-2-prepare) phase.

-For every deletion resulting in a branch node reduction, we pre-inject some hypothetized short-nodes into the pre-state, ensuring that if the remaining child is a short-node, then it belong's to the pre-injected hypothetized short nodes.
+For every deletion resulting in a branch node reduction, we pre-inject some hypothetized short-nodes into the pre-state, ensuring that if the remaining child is a short-node, then it resolve's to one of the pre-injected hypothetized short nodes.
 Consequently, ensuring that, during branch node reduction, the remaining child node resolution will succeed.

 To compute the hypothetized short-nodes, we base on the post-state proof for every deleted MPT path.
 Indeed, in case of a deletion, the post-state proof is actually an exclusion proof, in which the last proof's element is an MPT node proving that there is no value at the given path.
-If this last proof's item is a short-node, this means that the deletion resulted a branch node reduction, and it is possible to compute all the short-nodes that could have potentially reduced into the last proof's element (see [below](#pre-state-preparation-workflow)).
+If this last proof's item is a short-node, this means that the deletion triggered a branch node reduction, and it is possible to compute all the short-nodes that could have potentially reduced into the last proof's element (see [below](#pre-state-preparation-workflow)).

 #### Pre-State Preparation Workflow